thisisWooyeol/thisiswooyeol.github.io/_projects/SoftActorCritic.md

 - The assumption $$ \left\vert \mathcal A \right\vert < \infty $$ is required to guarantee the entropy augmented reward is bounded.
 (Actually I'm wondering why it is needed...)

 <br/>
 In the policy improvement step, SAC updates the policy towards the exponential of the new Q-function.
-In contrast to SQL, SAC **restrict the policy to some set of policies $$ \Pi $$ that is tractable** such as a parameterized family of Gaussians.
+In contrast to SQL, SAC **restrict the policy to some set of parameterizable policies $$ \Pi $$ that is tractable** such as a parameterized family of Gaussians.
 By using the information projection, policy is updated according to

 $$
 \pi_\mathrm{new} = \underset{\pi ' \in \Pi}{\mathrm{argmin}} \mathrm{D_{KL}} \left( \pi' (\cdot|s_t) \parallel \frac{\mathrm{exp} (Q^{\pi_{\mathrm{old}}} (s_t, \cdot))}{Z^{\pi_{\mathrm{old}}} (s_t)} \right).